pglab-electronics/home-assistant.io/source/_integrations/pglab.markdown

 ## Supported devices

-- [E-Board](https://www.pglab.dev/shop/p/e-board): Controller board to interface I2C devices by a local LAN connection.
+- [E-BOARD](https://www.pglab.dev/shop/p/e-board): Controller board to interface I2C devices by a local LAN connection.
-- [E-Relay](https://www.pglab.dev/shop/p/e-relay): 8 Channels relay board controlled by I2C connection.
+- [E-RELAY](https://www.pglab.dev/shop/p/e-relay): 8 Channels relay board controlled by I2C connection.
-- [E-Switch]: Coming soon
+- [E-SWITCH]: Coming soon

-Each E-Board device can be connected to maximum of 8 E-Relay boards.
-E-Board can control up to 64 relays or 32 shutters or a mix configuration.
+Each E-BOARD device can be connected to maximum of 8 E-RELAY boards.
+E-BOARD can control up to 64 relays or 32 shutters or a mix configuration.

 ## Requirements